opentelekomcloud/docs/SMN/SMN User Guide/Publishing Messages Using a Template.md

 1. Select the topic to which you want to publish a message and click **Publish Message** under **Operation**.

-2. Configure the required parameters according to "Table 1" in section <a href="Publishing a Text Message">Publishing a Text Message</a>.
+2. Configure the required parameters according to "Table 1" in section <a href="Publishing a Text Message.md">Publishing a Text Message</a>.
 The topic name is provided by default and you cannot change it.

 	Select **Template** for **Message Type** and manually type the template content in the **Message** box or click **Generate Message Template** to generate the template content.
 The template message content cannot exceed 256 KB.

-	- If you choose to manually type the template message, see section A.3 Template Message Format for detailed requirements.
+	- If you choose to manually type the template message, see section <a href="Template Message Format for detailed requirements.md">Template Message Format for detailed requirements</a>.

 	- If you choose to automatically generate the template message, perform operations in steps [6](#jump03) to [9](#jump04).